TheUndo/Atsumaru/readme.md

 - Granualar and reliable progress tracking (never lose track again)
 - Notifications for new chapters
 - Advanced prefetching for optimal reading experience
-- Over 10,000 series ranging from most poplular to obscure, we got 'em all
+- Over 9,000 series ranging from most poplular to very obscure

 ## Need help?